Goan Shrimp Curry Recipe (Goan Prawn Curry)

 For The Masala Paste

-A spicy masala paste is made using coriander seeds, cumin seeds, fresh coconut, Kashmiri dry red chilies, garlic, black peppercorns (kali mirch), cloves (laung), and cinnamon (dalchini).
+• Spices – You wil need coriander seeds, cumin seeds, Kashmiri dry red chilies, black peppercorns (kali mirch), cloves (laung), and cinnamon (dalchini).

-To save time, use already grated fresh coconut.
+• Fresh coconut – To save time, use frozen pre-grated fresh coconut.
 You can find it in the freezer section of an Indian grocery store.
 If fresh coconut is unavailable, you can use grated dry coconut.

 For The Curry

-I have used tamarind paste as a souring agent in this recipe, but you may replace it with kokum for a more traditional flavor.
+• Tamarind paste – I have used tamarind paste as a souring agent in this recipe, but you may replace it with kokum for a more traditional flavor.
 Some people also use Kudam Puli to sour this curry.
+If using kokum or kudam puli instead of tamarind, use 2-3 pieces in place of the tamarind quantity mentioned below.

 You can also add curry leaves while making this delicious curry.
 It is optional; some people use it, and some don’t.